 There’s no arguing that “quickie sex” can be arousing, exciting and satisfying.
 It’s good for when passions override all thought and desire wins.
 However, most women will agree that the best sexual encounters occur when a man knows and understands the importance of foreplay.

 During foreplay, a woman’s clitoris will become erect, her cervix will rise up to the occasion and elongate the vaginal canal (this makes room for you), and her vagina will become lubricated.
-This preparation means when you “head in,” it’s more comfortable for you and enjoyable for her.
+This preparation means when you “head in,” it’s more comfortable for you and enjoyable for her during penetrative intercourse.
 You wouldn’t go down a water slide if it wasn’t wet, right?
 The famous sex researcher Dr. Alfred Kinsey once said that an orgasm “can be likened to the crescendo, climax, and sudden stillness achieved by an orchestra of human emotions … an explosion of tensions, and to sneezing.”

-Fact is, most women need this stimulation in order to reach an orgasm.
+Let’s put myths and misconceptions to bed.
+The fact is, most women need this stimulation in order to reach an orgasm.
 During an orgasm, the “pleasure center” of the brain lights up.
 The “pleasure center” reinforces that something is enjoyable and desirable.
 This area of the brain also turns on the “reward circuit.”
 The “reward circuit” includes all kinds of pleasure: sex, laughter, and even certain kinds of drug use.
 In the late 1990s and the mid-2000s, a team of scientists at the University of Groningen in the Netherlands conducted several studies of both men and women to determine brain activity during sexual stimulation.
 The team used PET scans to illustrate the different areas of the brain that would light up and shut off during sexual activity.
 In all of the tests, the subjects were scanned while resting, while being sexually stimulated and while having an orgasm.